wormhole-foundation/wormhole-docs/tutorials/multigov/treasury-proposal.md

     `values` ++"uint256[]"++

-    An array of values (in wei) associated with each transaction (both are zero in this case).
+    An array of values (in Wei) associated with each transaction (both are zero in this case).

     ---